john-lay/zeldas-adventure/documentation/technical notes.md

 1. I moved the scene init. variables into global variables (50-55) which reduced the total to __690__.
 2. I moved the enemy projectile and animated tiles local scene variables to global variables (56-57), reducing the count to __555__.
-3. Finally I moved all the local enemy actor variables to global variables (58-74, and reusing enemy position variables: globals 25-38), which reduced the total count to __247__.
+3. I moved all the local enemy actor variables to global variables (58-74, and reusing enemy position variables: globals 25-38), which reduced the total count to __247__.
+4. I moved the collectable local variables to global variables (75), which reduced the total count to __155__.
+5. I moved the inventory local variables to global variables (76-85), which reduced the total count to __90__.
+6. Finally, I moved the shop owner/seller `has paid` local variable to a global variable (86), which reduced the total count to __87__.

+The final few `game_globals.i` from 84-87 are used for debug and menu flags in the title screen and for a single actor who has multiple dialogue options depending on what already's been said.